pjhesbest/microbial_meta-genomics_introduction/README.md

 <span style="font-weight:500;font-size:14px">

 # <b>General workflow for the analysis of microbial (meta)genomic data</b>
-#### Poppy J. Hesketh-Best,                                   September 2022
+#### last update: 2024-04-03
 ###### (depending on when you read this repository, it may now be out of date!
 Make sure you stay up-to-date with the literature and check the GitHub pages of the software)

 This is not a tutorial of how to analyse your metagenomic data, or how to work in the HPC/Pegasus/CLIMB or with command line interfaces.
-This is a workflow to help guide you through the process of which software to look to use for each step and what the actual steps are.

-I only demonstrate the base commands utilised to run the software mentioned, you should be reading the GitHub/CodeForge/Website for all these software to understand how they work and all the additional parameters that can be applied to them that are more appropriate for your data.
+This is a workflow to help guide you through the process of which software to look to use for each step and what the steps are.
+This page demonstrates the base commands utilised to run the software mentioned, you should be reading the GitHub/CodeForge/Website for all these software to understand how they work and all the additional parameters that can be applied to them that are more appropriate for your data.

 ## Index